-The Hemorrhage Occluder Pin is made of titanium, a biocompatible metal commonly used for internal implants5 The shaft of the Hemorrhage Occluder Pin is serrated for more secure placement in the sacrum.
-Research has shown that significantly more force is required to extract a serrated pin than a smooth one.11
+The Hemorrhage Occluder Pin is made of titanium, a biocompatible metal commonly used for internal implants.2 The Hemorrhage Occluder Pin shaft (7mm depth) is ridged for more secure placement in the sacrum.
+Research shows that significantly more force is required to extract a ridged pin than a smooth one.1

-The Hemorrhage Occluder Pin comes preloaded in an easy-to-use applicator.
-The long, 12 inch shaft of the applicator is malleable and provides the surgeon with optimum visibility for precise pin placement at the bleeding site.
+Surgin's Hemorrhage Occluder Pin is pre-loaded in a 12-inch applicator.
+The handle of the applicator is malleable to provide the surgeon with optimum visibility for precise pin placement at the bleeding site.

 - Two Pins are supplied per box.

 For pricing and ordering information, please call (714) 832-6300 or email firstname.lastname@example.org.

 Catalog Numbers and Descriptions

 |CR1007||Hemorrhage Occluder Pin with Applicator - Standard||2 Pins/box, Sterile|